4 Best Surfing Spots in Bali for Experts

 Impossibles (Intermediate – Advanced)

-Overlooked by cliff-top hotels and some very nice villas, this place is known for its speed, Impossibles gets its name because it is almost impossible to get around the sections during smaller swells.
+Overlooked by cliff-top hotels and Bali villas, this place is known for its speed, Impossibles gets its name because it is almost impossible to get around the sections during smaller swells.
 The beauty about Impossibles is that it is such a huge stretch of reef that there are a few different launching spots, meaning that it virtually never gets crowded.
 On a good day this wave is known to be long and fast, reaching heights of 5ft and over.
 If its peace, solitude and a long ride that you seek then the Impossibles should be on your hit list.

 Keramas Beach (Intermediate-Expert)